neuschaefer/reform-handbook/src/source/parts.rst

 You can find the trackball firmware in the source folder `reform2-trackball-fw <https://source.mnt.re/reform/reform/-/tree/master/reform2-trackball-fw>`_.

 The trackball firmware is based on the LUFA USB device library and implements a USB HID Mouse.
-To modify the behaviour of the trackball, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal:
+To modify the behavior of the trackball, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal:

 .. code-block:: none